Explanation of persons with visual impairments

 Receive priority for phone repairs

-Access special contract deals (the general application process apply)
+Access special contract (the general application process apply)

 Benefit from ad-hoc data campaigns